HansBhatia/Forta-Bot-Deployed-Agent/README.md

 ## Description

-This bot detects creations of forta bots by the forta deployer address.
+This bot detects creations of forta bots by Nethermind deployer address.

 ## Supported Chains